CharReek/Project-5/README.md

 a custom selection of items - big sister swap

  5 colours - black, white , 32493A , 90B06D , DFCED4

+will only have 1 of each product and wont have a size